victorvernier/victorvernier/README.md

 ## ARISE! ☕
 <!Title. -->

-I am an IT Infrastructure and Cybersecurity Analyst, automation script developer, technology content creator, with a focus on the management and support of computing systems, IT infrastructure, and digital security, as well as an astrophysics student.
+I am an IT Infrastructure and Cybersecurity Analyst, automation script developer, and technology content creator specializing in the management and support of computing systems, IT infrastructure, and digital security.
+Additionally, I am an astrophysics student.
 <!-- Personal introduction text. -->

 ---